Assessing systemic risk due to fire sales spillover through maximum entropy network reconstruction: Comparison with the Max-Entropy ensembles

 Finally, we consider another (richer) statistical ensemble whose probability mass function, derived in Appendix \ref{subsec:bipecm}, corresponds in our bipartite framework to the enhanced configuration model of \cite{Masetal14}.
 This newly defined ensemble, that we address as Bipartite Enhanced Configuration Model (BIPECM), is obtained via Maximum Entropy imposing both the mean value of strengths (as in BIPWCM) and the mean value of degrees, that is the number of edges incident in each vertex.
 In other words, we reconstruct the matrix by assuming the knowledge of the number of assets in which each bank invests as well as the number of banks investing in each asset.
 Despite the fact that this information is typically not known, we consider this ensemble to show that even with an information set significantly larger than the one used in MECAPM it is very difficult to outperform it.
 Mathematically, the BIPECM is obtained by solving the optimization problem

 where $D_n^{\textrm{row}}$ and $D_k^{\textrm{col}}$ are, respectively, the row and the column degree sequences (see Appendix \ref{subsec:bipecm} for more details).
-The peculiarity of BIPECM is the addition of the information on the degree sequences that is absent in both BIPWCM and MECAPM.
+The peculiarity of BIPECM is the addition of the information on the degree sequences that is absent in both BIPWCM and MECAPM\footnote{One could consider another maximum entropy ensemble where the constraints are the same as in MECAPM plus the degree sequences.
+This is an enhanced MECAPM because additional information on the number of asset classes in each portfolio (and the number of banks investing in each asset class) is used.
+The optimization can be performed but the application on the US banks data shows no appreciable improvement in the systemic risk assessment with respect to the CECAPM (data available on request).
+For this reason and for the sake of simplicity in this paper we will not present results on this ensemble.}.
 Note that the three ensembles can be used not only for statistical inferences, but to produce estimates of any function defined on the network, which is the topic of the next section.